pingcap/docs/pd-control.md

     >> scheduler config balance-hot-region-scheduler set strict-picking-store true
     ```

 - `enable-for-tiflash` controls whether hot Region scheduling takes effect for TiFlash instances.
-Usually it is enabled.
-When it is disabled, the hot Region scheduling between TiFlash instances do not start.
+Usually, it is enabled.
+When it is disabled, the hot Region scheduling between TiFlash instances is not performed.

     ```bash
     >> scheduler config balance-hot-region-scheduler set enable-for-tiflash true